Redawt/f4-frost-guide/coreone.md

 **Join the Discord Server:**
 * Join the [Greslin Games Discord Server](https://discord.gg/RbX5eVYEKE)
 * Go to the **#role-request** channel and ask for the Citizen Role
+  * It might take a while until you get that role (up to 8 hours)
+  * You can go on with the guide and come back later to this section to finish this
 * With the Citizen Role, you get access to the **#releases-latest** channel in the **PACK ATTACK NPC Edition section**

 ![Join Greslin](./assets/images/join_greslin.png "Join Greslin!")